CFO Wiki

 Segmented Cohorts: Where the Real Insights Live

 Don’t stop at simple time-based cohorts.
 Segment by anything that might affect behavior: acquisition channel, customer size, industry, product tier, geography.
+Analyzing customer cohorts—groups of customers sharing characteristics like signup time or acquisition channel—lets you compare multiple cohorts side by side to identify trends and optimize strategies.

 Build separate cohort tables for customers acquired through different channels: